-According to the Office for National Statistics (ONS), only 5% of the UK’s labour force worked mainly from home in 2019.
-However, the coronavirus outbreak forced many people around the world to work from home and businesses had to facilitate this.
+According to the Office for National Statistics (ONS), only 5% of the UK’s labour force worked mainly from home.

 A joint study conducted by O2 and YouGov finds that 45% of British workers expect to work from home on a permanent basis after lockdowns are fully lifted.
 Yet, there’s one word that constantly hangs over the concept of working from home: productivity.